ZackOcall/customer-cakery/README.md

    * music-cake.jpg by David Holifield [Link](https://unsplash.com/@davidholifield)

 ### Code

 * Code for flex used from [Link](https://philipwalton.github.io/solved-by-flexbox/demos/sticky-footer/)
 * Helped me better understand flex for image flex's [Link](https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox)
 * Helped me better understand table CSS [Link](https://www.w3schools.com/css/css_table.asp)

+# Acknowledgements

+* The concept of my 1st project was devised by myself getting more into baking over the past 6 months through my own baking as well as watching youtube videos.
+* Thank you to my mentor, [Ben Kavanagh](https://github.com/BAK2K3) for his immense support over our mentoring sessions, and providing me with a streamline of how to go forward into the project.
+* Thank you to [Suzy Bennet](https://github.com/suzybee1987), the MS1 Channel Lead for slack, for a great 1st look into MS1 project 1 prep and giving me a good idea of what to lookout for during the project.
+And for introducing me to the concept of flexbox's.

 ## Disclaimer